mikaelma/AngularProject/README.md

 The webapplication must have a "fancy", alternate, list view to the original one.

 *Solution:*
-Our solution to the task to implement a "fancy" view were similar to how we solved filtering and sorting.
-In the drink-list-component, at the main page, the user can toggle between a grid-view and a slideshow.
+Our solution to the task to implement a "fancy" view were solved by using bootstrap.
+In the [drink-list.component.ts](./client/src/app/drink-list/drink-list.component.ts), at the main page, the user can toggle between a grid-view and a _slideshow_.
+The slideshow option shows the drinks as a slideshow.
+Pretty _fancy_ if you ask us!

 **Task 11:**
 The code needs to be tested and the functionality have to be well tried and not faulty.